 Celebrities Who Have Suffered From Depression

-Channing Tatum, American actor and singer, was plagued with depression as a child.
+Channing Tatum.
+This American actor and singer was plagued with depression as a child.
 In an interview, Tatum said his depression and pain stemmed from the fact he had been taking drugs like Dexedrine and Adderall to help with learning disabilities, like ADD and dyslexia.
-But instead of helping, Tatum describes that it made him feel like a zombie: “It’s like coke, or crystal meth.”
+But instead of helping, Tatum describes that it made him feel like a zombie: “It’s like coke or crystal meth.”

-Jim Carrey, the man who has made so many of us laugh, acknowledged on 60 minutes that he had suffered with depression through much of his life.
+Jim Carrey.
+The man who has made so many of us laugh acknowledged on 60 Minutes that he had suffered from depression through much of his life.
 Even to the point of considering suicide.

-Dolly Parton, singer, songwriter, mucisial, producer, actress, author, business woman, and philanthropist, suffered from severe depression throughout the 1980s.
+Dolly Parton.
+This singer, songwriter, musician, producer, actress, author, businesswoman, and philanthropist, suffered from severe depression throughout the 1980s.
 Even to the point of considering suicide.

-Brooke Shields went public with her struggle with post-partum depression in 2003.
+Brooke Shields.
+Brooke went public with her struggle with postpartum depression in 2003.
 She was one of the first celebrities to talk openly about her struggle with postpartum depression.
 She later documented her struggle in her 2005 bestseller, Down Came the Rain.

 Depression: What is the Cause?

 The fact is, depression is a complex condition that involves many factors: environmental, genetics, hormones, social isolation, stressful life experiences, and physical health.
-Because depression is complex, the way that people have gotten it under control varies as well.
+Because depression is complex, the best approach for each individual in dealing with it varies as well.